friuns2/unity-script-performance/README.md

 5. In the Overview area expand "BehaviourUpdate" then "TestController.Update()".
 There you can see the results of each test.

 ## Observations ##
+(Based on Unity 5.5.4 using standard .NET 3.5 and Unity 2017.2 using Experimental .NET 4.6)

+for() : Caching the length of the loop improves speed.

 Caching Transform and GameObject and using local versions is much faster than calling .transform or .gameobject.
 GameObject caching alone is x2 faster.